DO YOU PRODUCE AN ETHICAL AND ENVIRONMENTAL RESPONSIBILITIES REPORT?

 HOW DO YOUR FACTORIES KNOW ABOUT YOUR CODE OF CONDUCT?

-Our Code of Conduct is communicated to all of our suppliers when they begin trading with the Arcadia Group.
-Under our ethical audit programme, our suppliers must submit an independent third-party factory ethical audit no older than a year to receive a grading for a new factory set-up on Valid8, our online database.
+Our Code of Conduct is communicated to all our suppliers when they begin trading with the Arcadia Group.
+Under our ethical audit programme, our suppliers must submit an independent third-party factory ethical audit less than 12 months old in order to receive a grading for a new factory set-up on Valid8, our online database.
 The system prompts them to communicate our Code of Conduct to each of their factories and confirm they understand and meet our minimum requirements.
 Our Code is also an integral part of the Supplier Handbook and is available on the supplier extranet.
 Our aim is for a programme of continuous improvement.
-Each purchase order includes the Code of Conduct as part of our Conditions of Trading.
+Every purchase order includes the Code of Conduct as part of our Conditions of Trading.

 WHO MONITORS YOUR CODE OF CONDUCT?

-Factories used by our suppliers must submit a valid independent audit, no older than one year, before any orders can be placed.
-These audits are carried out by some of the world’s largest international auditing companies in the local language, against the Arcadia code of conduct.
+Factories used by our suppliers must submit a valid independent audit, before an order can be placed.
+These audits are carried out by some of the world’s largest international auditing companies in the local language, against the Arcadia Code of Conduct.
 If issues are identified during the audit, a corrective action plan is agreed with the factory.
-We also review all audits internally and follow up may take place with the supplier in order to ensure compliance.
+We also review all audits internally and follow-ups may take place with the supplier in order to ensure compliance.
 You can read more about our Ethical Audit Programme here.

-In addition to this, our trained employees visit factories on a regular basis.
-Among other things, they will be looking for violations of our code of conduct or issues raised during an audit which have yet to be resolved.
-Any concerns will be discussed immediately with the factory and we will work together with them to remedy the issue wherever possible, with emphasis on implementing a sustainable solution.
+In addition to this, our trained employees visit factories.
+Among other things, they will be looking for violations of our Code of Conduct or issues raised during an audit which have yet to be resolved.
+Any concerns will be discussed immediately with factory management and we will work together with them to remedy the issue wherever possible, with emphasis on implementing a sustainable solution.

 WHAT SUPPORT DO YOU PROVIDE TO SUPPLIERS AND FACTORIES TO HELP THEM MEET THE CODE OF CONDUCT REQUIREMENTS?

-The Arcadia Group Code of Conduct Guidebook gives detailed explanations of our code of conduct expectations and how to meet these.
-This includes a description of what is meant by each section of the code, relevant international laws or ILO conventions, common examples of non-compliance, documentation and management flowcharts to overcome these non-compliances as well as examples of best practice.
+The Arcadia Group Code of Conduct Guidebook gives detailed explanations of our expectations and how to meet them.
+This includes; a description of what is meant by each section of the code, relevant international laws or ILO conventions, common examples of non-compliance, documentation and management flowcharts to overcome these non-compliances as well as examples of best practice.
 You can read more and download the Guidebook here.

 DO YOU WORK WITH FACTORIES THAT USE CHILD LABOUR?

-We make it clear at the beginning of our relationship with a supplier that we will not work with any factory that employs children, which would be a serious violation of our code of conduct.
-To work with us, suppliers must agree to employ factory workers who meet the minimum legal age requirement in that country or the minimum age in our code, whichever is higher.
+We make it clear at the beginning of our relationship with a supplier that we will not work with any factory that employs children, this would be a serious violation of our code of conduct.

 Our code is aligned with the United Nations’ definition of a child as any person less than 15 years of age unless local minimum law stipulates a higher age for work or mandatory schooling, in which case the higher shall apply.
 If, however, local minimum age law is set at 14 years of age, in accordance with developing country exceptions under ILO Convention No 138, the lower will apply.